 “Can you see sharks from helicopters/ ‘Cause I can’t see them from planes/ Night is chocked by illumination/ Tourist are swimming in/ Their clothes…” – Tourists (Olympia).

 These accolades she is receiving now are a result of hard work dating back a number of years, from her earliest appearance on Rockwiz to more recently sharing the stage with the likes of Paul Dempsey, Josh Pyke and City and Colour.
 But what impresses me the most about Olivia is her support of friends and colleagues and her openness to share some of what makes her tick.
 I have also come to realize I share some of her excitement for interesting characters like Carl Sagan and poet Richard Siken.
 On a mundane Thursday night, a few months ago, I had the good fortune to bump into Olivia at an album launch show for one of her colleagues.
 She was down to earth and modest, as I thought she would be.
 Sometimes they say you shouldn’t meet your favourite artists or heroes because they might end up really disappointing you.
-In my case, it was the opposite and a real thrill, especially because I received some valuable advice from her, that I just might follow up on some day.
+In my case, it was the opposite and a real thrill, especially because I received some invaluable advice from her, that I just might follow up on some day.

 Olympia’s debut album Self Talk (2016) is out through Universal Music Australia.
 Also check out Self Talk on iTunes.
 You can also connect with Olympia via her Facebook page or twitter feed @olympiamusic.